-Exploration of various ceramic hand-forming methods with clay as a medium; cultural, traditional, and contemporary ceramics techniques will be explored through the development of three-dimensional projects.
+Exploration of various ceramic hand-forming methods with clay as a medium; cultural, traditional, and contemporary ceramics techniques explored through the development of three-dimensional projects.
+Emphasis on handbuilding and hand forming techniques.
 (CSU, UC)

 ART 0018A.
 Ceramics I

 Advisory: Eligibility for ENGL 1A Hours: 90 (36 lecture, 54 laboratory)